 Profe Julio Torres

-I am an assistant professor of Applied Linguistics in the Department of Spanish and Portuguese with an appointment in the Department of Linguistics at the University of California, Irvine.
+I am an Associate Professor of Applied Linguistics and Multilingualism in the Department of Spanish and Portuguese with a courtesy appointment in the Department of Language Science at the University of California, Irvine.

-Usage-Based Approaches to Heritage & Second Language Acquisition; Bilingualism; Cognition; Task-based Language Learning; Curriculum & Instruction
+Instructed Heritage & Second Language Acquisition; Multilingualism; Cognition; Task-based Language Learning; Curriculum & Instruction

 Ph.D. in Spanish Linguistics, Georgetown University, 2013